Program Director: Alescia L. DeVasher Bethea

 No transfer credit from other institutions will be accepted toward the (DNAP) program of study.
-Therefore, individuals who have previously been enrolled in another regionally accredited and COA-accredited nurse anesthesia educational program may be considered for initial application to the ADU DNAP, but will not be considered for transfer admission.
-Applicants desiring admission to the ADU DNAP Program must meet admission requirements published in the current ADU Academic Catalog, to include the pre-admission interview during the routine annual applicant interview cycle.
+Therefore, individuals who have previously been enrolled in another regionally accredited and COA-accredited nurse anesthesia educational program may be considered for initial application to the AHU DNAP, but will not be considered for transfer admission.
+Applicants desiring admission to the AHU DNAP Program must meet admission requirements published in the current AHU Academic Catalog, to include the pre-admission interview during the routine annual applicant interview cycle.

 The nurse anesthesia program treats all individuals, including applicants, without regard to race, color, religion, age, gender, national origin, marital status, disability, sexual orientation, or any factor protected by law.